 A sustainable way of life will not emerge because a few invent a geo-engineering solution.
 Rather, it depends on all of us thinking and behaving differently in the many things we do in our day-to-day lives.

 The substantial number of small changes need to be inspired by government and business taking the first steps and putting in place the infrastructure, business models and incentives to encourage behaviour change.
-Individuals need government and business to inspire and ease the shift towards an environmentally sustainable practice.
+Individuals need government and business to inspire and ease the shift towards environmentally sustainable practice.

 ECAS Change Management Programmes